← Back to Compare

 A wine-country weekend versus the world's most thorough capital — the question is whether you want depth in one subject or breadth across everything.
 Bordeaux is small, focused, and almost entirely about food, wine, and 18th-century symmetry — Place de la Bourse and the Miroir d'Eau, La Cité du Vin, the Saint-Émilion vineyards 40 minutes east, the Dune du Pilat on the Atlantic.
 London is the opposite: a sprawling collection of villages with the world's best free museums (British Museum, Tate Modern, V&A, Natural History), West End theatre, Borough Market, and a food scene that genuinely beats Paris now — dim sum in Soho, Kerala-Lankan in Tooting, salt beef bagels in Brick Lane.

-London runs $160/day mid-range; Bordeaux $190/day — Bordeaux is pricier on hotels and restaurant wine, London cheaper if you eat at markets and use the Tube.
+London runs about $230/day mid-range; Bordeaux $190 — London is the pricier of the two once you factor in central hotels, the Tube, and the West End premium, while Bordeaux's compact center keeps daily spend more contained unless you really go after the grand cru wine list.
 London wins on range — museums, theatre, food diversity, parks, day trips (Oxford, Bath, Brighton).
 Bordeaux wins on focus — if your trip is about wine, you'll learn more in three days here than three weeks anywhere else.
 Bordeaux is also genuinely walkable; London needs the Underground or you'll lose half the day in transit.

 Both peak May–September; Bordeaux extends comfortably into October.
 Pro tip: a TGV from Paris reaches Bordeaux in 2h05 and a Eurostar from London to Paris is 2h20 — you can absolutely do London-Paris-Bordeaux as a single trip and it's a great one.
 Pick London if you want depth across every subject; pick Bordeaux.